kumarsahitya/google-labs-solutions/Get Started with Looker/Looker Developer: Qwik Start.md

 ![Alt text](https://cdn.qwiklabs.com/uUCbNuedSCOYQmL%2BIubjqvusmGAeS7Wjj3f6xByL174%3D)

 2. Click the **Develop** tab and then select the ```qwiklabs-ecommerce``` LookML project.
-3. To create the file at the project’s root level, click the **+** button at the top of the file browser in the Looker IDE.
+3. To create the file at the project's root level, click the **+** button at the top of the file browser in the Looker IDE.
 4. Select **Create View**.
 Name the file users_limited.
 Click **Create**.
 5. Copy and Paste below code in **editor** and click **save change**.